thoughtworks/dancing-glyphs/README.md

 ## Technology

-The screen savers are written in Swift 3 and Metal using Xcode 8.
-They require El Capitan or Sierra to run.
-Older versions of OS X do not support Metal, unfortunately.
+The screen savers were originally written in Swift 3 and Metal using Xcode 8.
+They require El Capitan or newer to run.
+In 2019 I updated the code to Swift 5 so that it can be compiled with newer versions of Xcode.

 ## Download and Installation